Harrison Guitars

 Gary Benson

-Gary Benson is respected by his peers as “one the hardest swinging players on the jazz scene”, has made a significant contribution to jazz in Toronto in a distinguished career spanning three decades.
-Whether backing up a long list of jazz vocalists, including such luminaries as Peggy Lee, and Natalie Cole, or playing with other jazz groups and jazz greats including Peter Appelyard and Ed Bickert, Benson has set a consistently high standard of excellence.
-He has worked at both the Stratford Festivall and Shaw Festivals, and has been seen frequently in television appearances.
+Gary Benson was respected by his peers as “one the hardest swinging players on the jazz scene" and made a significant contribution to jazz in Toronto in a distinguished career spanning three decades.
+Whether backing up a long list of jazz vocalists, including such luminaries as Peggy Lee, and Natalie Cole, or playing with other jazz groups and jazz greats including Peter Appelyard and Ed Bickert, Benson set a consistently high standard of excellence.
+He worked at both the Stratford Festivall and Shaw Festivals, and was seen frequently in television appearances.

-In 1989, Benson founded the Canadian Jazz Quartet (CJQ) with percussionist Don Vickery, and, with the addition of vibist Frank Wright, and most recently, bassist Duncan Hopkins, the CJQ has become one of Canada’s most consistent swinging jazz groups.
+In 1989, Benson founded the Canadian Jazz Quartet (CJQ) with percussionist Don Vickery, and, with the addition of vibist Frank Wright, and bassist Duncan Hopkins, the CJQ became one of Canada’s most consistent swinging jazz groups.

 Gary collaborated with Douglas Harrison in 2002 on the Harrison GB Model.
 This instrument is an intrigueing performance-oriented new jazz guitar design that lends itself to customization and molding to the player's specific musical needs.